UPDATE: Police Respond To Brutal Kidnapping Of White Boy By Black Trump Hating Thugs | John Hawkins' Right Wing News

 By now everyone knows the story of the kidnapping of a white special needs boy in Chicago and the subsequent torture that was aired on Facebook Live.
 4 black adults were seen kicking the boy, forcing him to drink from the toilet and holding a knife to him while he was forced to say “f*** Donald Trump.”

-As it this act wasn’t heinous enough, the Chicago Police Department’s response will certainly explain why they’re having such a hard time dealing with crime in their city.
+As if this act wasn’t heinous enough, the Chicago Police Department’s response will certainly explain why they’re having such a hard time dealing with crime in their city.

 What Detective Commander Kevin Duffin and Superintendent Eddie Johnson said about this case will have you seeing red.